 While the pure dates seem rather straight forward and not very exciting information, the real discussion starts with how to define your strategy in working with the transition periods to facilitate the transition to MDR in your company in a way to make use of the available possibilities – does “soft transition” and “grace period” ring a bell?

 How to take advantage of and use the transition periods to the company’s benefit is a discussion each manufacturer has to take individually.
 There is no “one size fits all”, as we are sure you have heard many times before.
 We additionally want to reinforce another already often placed message: If you did not do so already, do not wait any longer to take this discussion for developing your strategy for MDR implementation in order to find a smooth way and avoid costs and obstacles incurred by having delayed the process.
 This is valid for all classes of Medical Devices.

 There are 71 definitions in Article 2 of the European MDR.
 Which are new?
-The presentation for you to download does give you the answer.
+The presentation Important Definitions does give you the answer.
 Additionally, it shows references to relevant Articles and Annexes in the MDR and different MEDDEV guidance documents.
 This said, we all know that it is not clear yet what happens to the MEDDEV guidance documents, but we all anticipate that the content of the latest versions has reasonable relevance for the European MDR as well.

 Besides new definitions, we also identified two definitions not present in the new regulation any longer.
 While it is clear, why the term “in vitro diagnostic medical device” is not explained any longer, the negligence of defining the term “category of devices” leaves a question mark.

 Finally, there are also some changed definitions, for which the presentation gives you an overview.

 Common understanding of the definitions is not a given but the base for the understanding of the rest of the regulation.